samihult/drawio-statechart-lib/README.md

-# drawio-statechart-lib
+# Diagrams.net Harel Statechart Library

-Statechart library for diagrams.net (draw.io)
+This is a Harel statechart library for diagrams.net (draw.io).

+The shapes are based on the [original Harel statechart paper](https://www.sciencedirect.com/science/article/pii/0167642387900359).

 # Online installation